wdporter/i-am-that-ebook/src/87-keep-the-mind-silent-and-you-shall-discover/readme.md

 <p><b>M:</b> Your question contains the answer: a conscious living being is a
 conscious living being.
 The words are most appropriate, but you do not grasp their full import.
-Go deep into the meaning of the words ‘being’, ‘living’ and ‘conscious’, and you will stop running in circles and asking questions, but missing answers.
+Go deep into the meaning of the words “being”, ‘living’ and ‘conscious’, and you will stop running in circles and asking questions, but missing answers.
 Do understand that you cannot ask a valid question about yourself because you do not know whom you are asking about.
 In the question,